gojoego/finch_employee_directory/README.md

     npm install

+5.  a few more dependencies are needed, for this we need to go into the source folder:

+    cd src

+6.  run this to install them:

+    npm install react@latest react-dom@latest

-5.  all the dependencies should be install and the app should run by entering this command:
+7.  all the dependencies should be install and the app should run by entering this command:

     npm start

-6.  http://localhost:3000 should open up automatically in your default browser but you can copy and paste this address into your browser of choice
+8.  http://localhost:3000 should open up automatically in your default browser but you can copy and paste this address into your browser of choice (unless if you already have something else running at that port, could be 3001, 300X...)